Onda (community development block): Education

 Onda Thana Mahavidyalaya was established at Murakata in 2007.

 Culture

 Bahulara, a census village under Onda II village panchayat, is the site of the Siddheshwara temple dedicated to Shiva.
 It is the finest specimen of brick rekha deul temple ascribed to Pala (medieval) period.
 It is about 5 km from Ondagram railway station, midway between Bankura and Vishnupur.

 At Onda a Dol Mela is held every year for nine days starting on the day of Holi.
 Datina is a culturally enriched village, situated under Medinipur Gram Panchyat.
-Here (at Uporpara) a Mela is also held every year for five days starting on Buddha Purnima.
+Here (at Uporpara) a Mela is also held every year for five days starting on Buddha Purnima.Poet Mira Barat informed that,the Kalipuja of Kalidas Chakraborty was famous at his time.
+The gazan of BURASHIV Dugdheshwar has old tradition of Majhpara, Gogra.

 Healthcare

 In 2014, Onda CD block had 1 rural hospital and 5 primary health centres with total 66 beds and 12 doctors.
 It had 35 family welfare sub centres and 1 family welfare centre.
 3,807 patients were treated indoor and 252,239 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.

 Onda Rural Hospital, with 30 beds at PO Medinipurgram, is the major government medical facility in the Onda CD block.
 There are primary health centres at Ratanpur (with 10 beds), Nakaijuri (Ghorasol) (with 10 beds), Ramsagar (with 10 beds), Santore (Garh Kotalpur) (with 10 beds) and Nikunjapur (with 10 beds).
 A super speciality hospital has been established at Gogra under a scheme of the central government named Backward Region Rural Fund (BGRF).